bigbam505/hubot-scripts-tag-cloud/README.md

 ### Issues

-Issues for this module can be sent to [Hubot-script Tag-Cloud Issues](https://github.com/bigbam505/hubot-scripts-tag-cloud/issues)
+Issues for this module can be sent to [Hubot Tag-Cloud Issues](https://github.com/bigbam505/hubot-scripts-tag-cloud/issues)

 ### License